ssenmosip/mosip-temp-documentation/MOSIP-Architecture.md

 MOSIP is an open source software platform to create digital identities for individuals.
 This platform addresses the end to end workflow of capturing the Identity attributes of an Individual (demographics & biometrics), ensuring uniqueness of the identity and authentication of Identity against the captured details.

 # MOSIP Architecture Principles
+MOSIP is built on the following architecture principles

 * MOSIP must not use proprietary or commercial license frameworks.
 Where deemed essential, such components must be encapsulated to enable their replacement if necessary (to avoid vendor lock-in)
 * MOSIP must use open standards to expose it’s functionality (to avoid technology lock-in)